butterproviders/butter-provider/README.md

 ```

 #### defaults
-You can provide default values for the `args` object.
+You can provide default values for the `argTypes` object.
 Any JavaScript Object
 will do.

 Note that while we currently do not do type checking on those we may very